ParticulateFlow/Palabos-PFM/README.md

 #include "palabos3D.h
 #include "palabos3D.hh"
 ```
 commands in your case file.
+A "magic number" of 3/16 is hardcoded (gives best bounceback).

 ## Utilities